nrs32/curvy-graphs/packages/curvy-graphs/README.md

 Apache License

 (Anyone can use, modify, and distribute the code freely.
 They just need to keep the license, credit the original authors, and note any changes they make.
 See full details in license.)

 ---

-## Contributing
-Please note, this package is lightly maintained.

-Pull requests and issues are welcome.
-Please open an issue to discuss your idea or bug before submitting a PR.

----